clayrisser/crypto-review/README.md

 - second most active production ready non PoW smart contract platform
 - dPoS consensus allows the platform to scale efficiently
 - WASM virtual machine supports smart contracts to be built in many languages
-- supports sharding and sidechains which improves the scalability of the platform
 - second largest dApp platform (over 1000 dApps already in production)

 #### Cons

 - 27 block producers makes it a more centralized crypto
 - trust issues with their leadership
+- lack of support for sharding and sidechains

 #### Additional Links